OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/WebProject/ReadyDocs/debuggingBasics.md

 Let's now compare this result with:
-. gcc -Wall -Wextra -g -std=c11 pyramidExample.C -o pyramidExample2 -lcs50
+. gcc -Wall -Wextra -g -std=c11 pyramidExample.c -o pyramidExample2 -lcs50

 ![Placeholder ext description not shown](path/to/the/image/from/this/location) #place here small gif showing program